senko/dante/docs/api.md

 ### Constructor

-`Dante(db_name: str, auto_commit: bool)` opens the database at the specified path, creating it if it doesn't already exist.
+`Dante(db_name: str, auto_commit: bool, check_same_thread: bool)` opens the database at the specified path, creating it if it doesn't already exist.

-If the `auto_commit` parameter is `True` (the default if you don't specify it), the database will automatically commit changes after each operation.
+If the `auto_commit` parameter is `True` (the default), the database will automatically commit changes after each operation.
 Otherwise, you need to call `commit()` manually.

+If the `check_same_thread` parameter is `True` (the default), the database will only be accessible from the thread that created it (see [SQLite docs](https://docs.python.org/3/library/sqlite3.html#sqlite3.connect) for more info).
+If you want to access the same database connection from multiple threads, set this parameter to `False`.
+This is useful for frameworks like FastAPI that run in multiple threads.

 If you omit the database name, Dante will create an in-memory database that will be lost when the program exits.